North East England: History

 The Anglo-Saxon Kingdom of Northumbria extended from the Scottish borders (then Pictish borders) at the Firth of Forth to the north, and to the south of York, its capital, down to the Humber.
 The last independent Northumbrian king from 947–8 was Eric Bloodaxe, who died at the Battle of Stainmore, Westmorland, in 954.
 After Eric Bloodaxe's death, all England was ruled by Eadred, the grandson of Alfred the Great; and so began the machinery of national government.
-Today the Viking legacy can still be found in the language and place names of north-east England and in the DNA of its people.
+Today, the Viking legacy can still be found in the language and place names of north-east England and in the DNA of its people.
 The name Newcastle comes from the castle built shortly after the conquest in 1080 by Robert Curthose, William the Conqueror's eldest son.

+Sub-divisions

+The region has the following sub-divisions:

+Created in 1994, the region was defined as Northumberland, Tyne and Wear, County Durham and Cleveland.
+A 1996 local-government reform created ceremonial counties and unitary authorities, allowing districts to govern outside their designated counties.
+The reform also abolished Cleveland with it split between County Durham and North Yorkshire, the latter county covers parts of two regions since.

+The region is mostly parished with some remaining unparished areas following the 1974 creation of the Cleveland districts, Darlington, Tyne and Wear districts, Derwentside and Wear Valley.

 Local government

-The region comprises the following local authorities:

-The region was created in 1994 and was originally defined as the metropolitan boroughs of Newcastle upon Tyne; Gateshead; North Tyneside; South Tyneside and City of Sunderland, together with the ceremonial counties of Northumberland, County Durham and Cleveland.
-A reform of local government abolished Cleveland and splitting the former area between County Durham and North Yorkshire.
-However, the former Cleveland area has a series of local authorities, making the technical relocation of places in the region purely ceremonial.